BradHutchings/Mmojo-Server-v2/instructions/500-Build-gguf_models.md

 ### About this Section
 Let's use llama.cpp and Hugging Face to build some .gguf models we can use with Mmojo Server.
 This is experimental right now, and will be turned into a proper section soon.

+TO-DO:
+- Each model should be its own page.
+If it makes it in here, it's qualified.
+We'll also have a page of models to do or known to not work (and why).
+- There should be a script with better error handling that each model uses.
+- The script needs to add the model to the model map after copying.
+That will let us use the model in packaging.

 ---
 ### Google's Gemma E2B Instruct v3n
 This is a gated LLM.
 You will need to request permission to access it: